thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 ## Wolfram automata

-If you’ve been wondering what all this so far had _anything_ to do with [Cellular Automata] (https://en.wikipedia.org/wiki/Cellular_automaton)(CA), wonder no more!
+If you've been wondering what all this so far had _anything_ to do with [Cellular Automata] (https://en.wikipedia.org/wiki/Cellular_automaton)(CA), wonder no more!
 Discovered in 1940 by Stanislaw Ulam & John Von Neumann, CAs are deterministic, rule-based systems, which are evolved from one generation to the